mjkaul/3033w/errata.md

 - p.
 11 – unnecessary space between “less-” and “conscious”
 - p.
 22 – change the en dash to an em dash in bullet two of the “Be positive and polite” section
 - p.
 33 – inconsistent spacing between “2” and “3” in both instances
 - p.
+88-89 – conclusion to sample proof is not supported by the latest [evidence](https://jamanetwork.com/journals/jama/fullarticle/2667071)
+- p.
 141 – topic 7 is missing a “4” after “13”; update the list with the topics from the F18 worksheet